ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-to die.
-Bathed in the crimson flood.
-Oh God ! as thou art good and just.
-And clothed with power and might,
-Hear our loud wailings from the dust.
-Give victory to the Right!
-Bid all tliis war and strife to cease,
-Dry up these floods of tears,
-And let Thy glorious bow of Peace,
-Link tirst with latest years.
-August 24th.
-18(14.
-*The army under command of Washing- •
-ton and Lafayette is said to have passed
+and Lafayette is said to have passed
 &quot;through Annapolis on its way from the
 north just previous to the battle of York­
 town, and the tent of the two Generals is I